lazyexpert/snake/README.md

 Whenever you face compilation issues.
 Edit Makefile to add your compilation flags.

-# TODO:
+# Roadmap:
-- Create 'controller' file and remove all logic from 'view' file
+- Continue implementation of controller class moving logic from view to controller
+- Continue implementation of the game.
+Final point - gameloop done, start snake moving